 How much Canadians pay in taxes depends on their income level and where they live.
 Anyone earning a salary in Canada will pay both federal and provincial taxes.
 To determine how much you need to pay, you should first calculate the federal taxes, then the provincial taxes, and finally, add them together.

-According to the Fraser Institute, on average Canadian families pay nearly $39,000 in taxes on a yearly income of $91,535.
+According to the Fraser Institute, on average Canadian families paid nearly $39,000 in taxes on a yearly income of $91,535 in 2020.
 This represents 42.6% of the total income.

 Federal Taxes